 A natural release is usually used when cooking soups, meat in a large amount of sauce, pasta or steel-cut oats.
 This method prevents any foam from the dish to shoot out through the valve, which can happen during a Quick Pressure Release.

-CAN YOU FREEZE the PORK CHOPS?
+CAN YOU FREEZE PORK CHOPS?

 Absolutely!
 Just make sure, before freezing that the meat is completely cooled.
 Then, transfer it into freezer-safe containers or heavy-duty freezer bags.
 Lastly, label with the date, and freeze for up to 3 months, or longer if you use a deep freezer.

-Tools/Ingredients I used to make the Instant Pot Apple Cider Pork Chops Recipe:
+Tools/Ingredients I used to make this Recipe:

 - Instant Pot – I use it all the time, I have the 6 quarts one.
 It makes weeknight meals so much easier.